alexpreynolds/flow-cytometry-visualization/README.md

 # flow-cytometry-visualization

-Flow cytometry dataset visualization demo, using Jupyter, Plotly, and `fcsparser`.
+This project demonstrates visualizing flow cytometry datasets, using Jupyter, Plotly, and `fcsparser`.

+A command-line script is included called `batchFCSPlot.py` which enables batch conversion of FCS files into PNG-formatted scatterplots.
+This script makes uses of Google Puppeteer and Chromium.

+## Jupyter notebook

 To run this quickly, you may view the Jupyter notebook in *nbviewer*: